CityOfZion/neo-discord-bot/README.md

 ## Settings explanation
  - `botToken` - Sets token of Discord bot.
  - `marketPriceChannel` - Market price details are posted on this channel.
+ - `supportChannel` - Neo service status updates are posted on this channel.
  - `reportChannel` - Report details are posted on this channel after reporting a user.
  - `ownersId` - Specifies which users has admin rights for bot - [command list for admins](https://github.com/discordjs/Commando/blob/master/docs/commands/builtins.md), [more details about user permissions](https://dragonfire535.gitbooks.io/discord-js-commando-beginners-guide/content/checking-for-user-permissions.html).
  - `botPrefix` - Sets custom prefix for all commands.